skeswa/denim/README.md

 from "~/bing/bang" show { boom as büm };
 ```

-Like in Rust, you can export stuff from Esper modules with the `pub` keyword.
+Like in Rust, you can export stuff from Denim modules with the `pub` keyword.
 Anything not declared with a `pub` will only be visible to things in its own
 module.